International court approves Afghanistan investigation

+Washington, which has long rejected the court's jurisdiction and refuses to cooperate with it, condemn the decision while human rights groups and lawyers for victims applauded it.

+“This is a truly breathtaking action by an unaccountable political institution masquerading as a legal body,” Secretary of State Mike Pompeo said at a State Department briefing.
+“It is all the more reckless for this ruling to come just days after the United States signed a historic peace deal on Afghanistan, which is the best chance for peace in a generation.”

-In 2018, then U.S. national security adviser John Bolton said the court established in 2002 to prosecute atrocities throughout the world " unacceptably threatens American sovereignty and U.S. national security interests.”
+His comments reflect long-held distrust of the ICC by the U.S. government.
+In 2018, then-national security adviser John Bolton said the court established in 2002 to prosecute atrocities throughout the world " unacceptably threatens American sovereignty and U.S. national security interests.”

-Pretrial judges last year acknowledged that widespread crimes have been committed in Afghanistan, but rejected the investigation saying it wouldn't be in the interests of justice because the expected lack of cooperation meant convictions would ultimately be unlikely.
+While acknowledging that widespread crimes have been committed in Afghanistan, pretrial judges had said an investigation wouldn't be in the interests of justice because the expected lack of cooperation meant convictions would ultimately be unlikely.

-Even though an investigation has now been authorized, it remains to be seen if any suspects eventually indicted by prosecutors will appear in court in The Hague — both Afghanistan and the United States have strongly opposed the investigation and the U.S. government refuses to cooperate with the global court.
+Even though an investigation has now been authorized, the prospect of suspects appear in court in The Hague any time soon remains dim.
+Like, the United States, Afghanistan also opposed the investigation.

 “The ICC Appeals Chamber’s decision to green light an investigation of brutal crimes in Afghanistan despite extreme pressure on the court’s independence reaffirms the court’s essential role for victims when all other doors to justice are closed,” said Param-Preet Singh, associate international justice director at Human Rights Watch.